surge2doge/computing-work/README.md

-Hello to whoever is reading this, I am Surge
+Hello to whoever is reading this, I am Surge and I like dogs
-What's up?
-The sky
-I like dogs